opnfv/clover/docs/release/configguide/sdc_config_guide.rst

  * Ubuntu 16.04 was used heavily for development and is advised for greenfield deployments.
  * Installation of Docker has already been performed.
 It's preferable to install Docker CE.
  * Installation of Kubernetes has already been performed.
-The installation in this guide was executed in a single-node Kubernetes cluster on a modest virtual machine.
+The installation in this guide was executed in a single-node Kubernetes cluster.
  * Installation of a pod network that supports the Container Network Interface (CNI).
 It is recommended to use flannel, as most development work employed this network add-on.
 Success using Weave Net as the CNI plugin has also been reported.